agnesoft/adev/projects/abuild/high_level_design.md

 The declarative build systems organize translation units (and headers) into projects that typically correspond to the desired outputs (applications, libraries).
 The dependencies are then set manually between the individual projects.
 The build itself is orchestrated using generalized "rules" provided by the build system and applied to the project's source files.
 Optionally user can customize the rules to a certain degree.
 Examples of declarative build systems are [Bazel](https://en.wikipedia.org/wiki/Bazel_(software)), [build2](https://build2.org/) or [boost.build (b2)](https://boostorg.github.io/build/).

-- All of the declarative build systems offer multiple targets and configurations and offer compiler toolchain usage consistency.
+- All the declarative build systems offer multiple targets and configurations and offer compiler toolchain usage consistency.
-- Some of the build systems provide transparency so that the actual commands run against the compiler toolchain can be inspected.
+- Only some build systems provide transparency so that the actual commands run against the compiler toolchain can be inspected.
 - None of the existing build systems can run without prior configuration of the project in form of project/build files (often using other languages).
 - None of the existing build systems support automatic dependency resolution - all of them require manual setup of dependencies often in multiple steps: introducing the dependency in the sources, setting up include directories in the build system for a given project and finally adding the dependency to another target.
 - None of the existing build systems currently support C++20 modules.